intel/llvm/sycl/doc/SharedLibraries.md

 created from all device images that are necessary to build it, i.e. hash out of "main" device image and set of images that define all symbols imported by "main" device image.
+The hash string is a result of appending device images.
+To make order of device images defined and persistent across runs of the same application, device images are sorted before they are used to create hash string.
+A string made out of names of defined symbols defined by a device image is used to compare device images during sorting process.

 ## Corner cases and limitations